SerGeRybakov/call_gate/README.rst

 - ``gate_limit``: how many values can be in the whole gate
 - ``frame_limit``: granular limit for each frame in the gate.

+Both of them a set to zero by default.
+You can set any of them as follows:

 For example::